 Admission to the program is by secondary application that is separate from the standard University application.
 You will not be considered an applicant for the BME program until both (2) applications are submitted.

 Information for Admitted Students

 Current Enrollment and Graduation Statistics

-- As of Fall 2014, there are 102 students enrolled in the BSBME Program divided over 4 cohorts
+- As of Fall 2015, there are 91 students enrolled in the BSBME Program divided over four cohorts plus super-seniors (5).